Programs: Partners In Health

 Fund Amount: $1,812,220 Grant

 There is a critical shortage of trained medical professionals outside Port-au-Prince.
 Partners In Health estimates that there are currently only 15 doctors at l’Hôpital Saint Nicolas, the primary hospital for the people of St. Marc and the 1.5 million people in the Artibonite region.
-This program will vastly improve the doctor-to-patient ratios in the region and throughout Haiti.

 Why We Invested in Partners In Health